Qutub Minar, Delhi

 Interesting facts about Qutub Minar

-2. The iron pillar has stood the test of time and resisted rust since the last 2000 years.
-The pillar has attracted the attention of archaeologists and materials scientists.
+• For the past 2,000 years, this iron pillar has stood the test of time and remains uncorked.
+It has attracted the attention of archaeologists and materials scientists.

-3. Before 1974, the general public was allowed to access the top of the Minar.
-On December 4 1981, 45 people were killed in a stampede that followed an electricity failure that plunged the tower’s staircase into darkness.
+• Prior to 1974, the public was allowed to access the top of the minaret.
+On December 4, 1981, 45 people were killed in a stampede after a power outage plunged the tower's stairs into darkness.

 How to reach Qutub Minar